 Two leading minor works contractors that are available through our Procure Partnerships North West Framework are City Build and Walter Carefoot & Sons (Carefoot).
 We spoke with Andrew Field of City Build and Paul Buttery of Carefoot to discuss the benefits of early contractor involvement.

 Andrew Field, Business Manager, City Build Commented: “City Build has undertaken 24 minor works projects through Procure Partnerships Framework over the last four years.
 On several occasions we have been appointed to deliver multiple small refurbishments and upgrades, batched together under one contract, on healthcare facilities across the North West of England.
-Under this method of operation City Build creates best value through significant prelims cost savings to the Client, contributes to our and the Framework’s target to reduce our carbon footprint, and feeds into our social value initiatives in line with National TOMS around areas such as sustainability and use of local supply chain and labor.
+Under this method of operation City Build creates best value through significant prelims cost savings to the Client, contributes to our and the Framework’s target to reduce our carbon footprint.
 The result is high quality work delivered on time, within budget, safely, to the highest quality standards, whilst making a measurable difference in the communities around our sites.”

 Paul Buttery, Business Development Manager, Walter Carefoot & Sons, Commented: “Our experience has shown that Early Contractor Involvement on Minor Works contracts is important to ensuring that minor works remain ‘minor’.
 Through an outcome-based approach and working with the supply chain; cost, programme and downstream issues can be eliminated from smaller projects which are cost and time critical by nature.”